schbz/vue-breakpoint-compass/README.md

 ## About

-This is a typescript-ready vue 3 plugin created to provide web devs more detailed feedback as to how the current window size fits into any given set of CSS breakpoints.
+A typescript-ready vue 3 plugin created to provide web devs more detailed feedback as to how the current window size fits into any given set of CSS breakpoints.
 A small display shows the breakpoint name and how far away the nearest breakpoints are in pixel percentages with a progressbar.

 [Demo](https://skylrs.com/apps/vbcdemo)

-> "Wouldn't it be nice to know exactly how far away the nearest breakpoints are without having to go into Chrome devtools mode and slide the screen width thingy back and forth??!!??" - _web devs everywhere_
+> "Wouldn't it be nice to know my current breakpoint and exactly how far away the next breakpoints on my display without resizing the browser window or opening devtools?!" - _web devs everywhere_

 ## Install